yootheme/example-module/README.md

 # Example Modules

 This are the example modules for the YOOtheme Pro.
-They demonstrate how to extend YOOtheme Pro with custom functionalities.
+They demonstrate how to add asset files, builder elements and setting panels.
 For more information on how to create a custom module read the [modules and events](https://yootheme.com/support/yootheme-pro/joomla/modules-and-events.md) documentation.

 ## Quick Installation